To David French: From a Coward

 Let’s stop deluding ourselves.
 Courage does not solve this problem.
 That does not mean we should not have it.
 I think our culture puts far too little value on people who stand by their convictions.
 But having courage is not a solution.
 It is a personal choice and one I applaud, but it doesn’t fix anything.
 We need more.
 And we need people like David French to soften their hearts to the idea that maybe we need additional protections to preserve the right to speak freely.

-It’s nice to think of ourselves as Thomas Becket, speaking our conscious in the face of a threat and danger.
+It’s nice to think of ourselves as Thomas Becket, speaking our conscience in the face of a threat and danger.
 But conservatives will never be thought of as martyrs.
 We will not be praised or loved or admired.
 If we fall in the crosshairs of a vicious mob determined to destroy us, we will be lucky if our children even admit we are related.

 For the people who attack us have no limits.
 They have no guardrails.
 They gleefully destroyed Kyle Kashuv’s academic career, for no reason other than that he was on the wrong side of the political debate.
 What does Mr. French have to say to that?
 What is his recommendation to the next conservative student who doesn’t want to see their life destroyed?